 NiMh Hybrid electric vehicle battery reconditioning consists of two primary elements: (1) charging/balancing the battery pack and (2) deep discharging the battery pack.
 Battery reconditioning is combining the charging/balancing process and deep discharging process multiple times to recondition the battery.
-This process will break down crystal formations/voltage depressions within the battery cells restoring lost usable battery capacity and equalize the cell voltage levels to each other.
+This process will break down voltage depression within the battery cells restoring lost usable battery capacity and equalize the cell voltage levels to each other.
 The ending result is a battery with more usable capacity for the vehicle to take advantage of.

-We offer the Prolong 'Discharge Ready' Battery Charger for charging & balancing the battery pack.
-For deep discharging the battery, we offer the simple & cost effective Prolong Simple Discharger and the professional grade Prolong Intelligent Discharger.
-These two items are combined in our Prolong Battery Reconditioning Package.
-We also offer the Prolong Load Tester to test individual battery modules and identify failed units.
+We offer the Prolong Battery Charger (with harness) for charging & balancing the battery pack.
+For deep discharging the battery, we offer both the Prolong Battery Discharger and simple light bulb discharger.
+These items are combined in our Prolong Battery reconditioning packages.
+We also offer the Prolong Module Load Tester to test individual battery modules and identify failed units.

-- To view detailed instructions for charging/balancing the battery with a Prolong Battery Charger: click here.
+- To view detailed instructions for charging/balancing a battery with a Prolong Battery Charger: click here.

-- To view detailed instructions for deep discharging the battery with the Prolong Simple Discharger (light bulb discharger): click here.
+- To view detailed instructions for deep discharging a battery with the light bulb discharger: click here.